A few years ago a viral video circulated of Navy Seal Admiral McRaven giving the commencement speech at University of Texas, Austin. Maybe you saw it.

 When you start your morning with the news, or social media, you are setting the tone for the new day.
 Just as a hatchling adopts the first face he sees as mother, so what you first engage with has a permanent effect on the rest of your day.

-If you want more on how to actually implement this practice, check out my article on 8 Ways to Make Daily Bible Reading a Habit.
+If you want more on how to implement this practice, check out course on morning routines.
+POWER Mornings: The Morning Routine for Productive Christians.